Benjamin-Pong/Terminology-Neural-Machine-Translation-IT-domain/README.md

     --num_workers 2
 ```

-To account for multi-word alignments, run the following, by initializing the $lang with the language codes 'de', 'ru' or 'es' for their respective corpora, and initialize $in_out_data with 'indomain' or 'outdomain'.
+To account for multi-word alignments and their corresponding pharoah alignments, run the following, by initializing the $lang with the language codes 'de', 'ru' or 'es' for their respective corpora, and initialize $in_out_data with 'indomain' or 'outdomain'.

 ```
 python clean_alignments.py \